KubeRocketCI/docs/docs/operator-guide/upgrade/upgrade-edp-3.6.md

         space: "edp"
     ```

-    2.2 Subcomponents, such as [sonar-operator](https://github.com/epam/edp-sonar-operator), [nexus-operator](https://github.com/epam/edp-nexus-operator), and [keycloak-operator](https://github.com/epam/edp-keycloak-operator), have been removed since dependencies are no longer provisioned by the [edp-install](https://github.com/epam/edp-install/blob/v3.6.0/deploy-templates/values.yaml) Helm Chart.
+    2.2 Sub components, such as [sonar-operator](https://github.com/epam/edp-sonar-operator), [nexus-operator](https://github.com/epam/edp-nexus-operator), and [keycloak-operator](https://github.com/epam/edp-keycloak-operator), have been removed since dependencies are no longer provisioned by the [edp-install](https://github.com/epam/edp-install/blob/v3.6.0/deploy-templates/values.yaml) Helm Chart.
 To install and integrate shared components with EDP, please use the [edp-cluster-add-ons](https://github.com/epam/edp-cluster-add-ons) approach or refer to the [SonarQube Integration](sonarqube.md) and [Nexus Sonatype Integration](artifacts-management/nexus-sonatype.md) documentation pages.

     2.3 The Argo CD integration dependency has been deleted as now we implement it using [edp-cluster-add-ons](https://github.com/epam/edp-cluster-add-ons) approach.
 To install and integrate Argo CD as a shared component, use the [edp-cluster-add-ons](https://github.com/epam/edp-cluster-add-ons) approach.